whaynes/STCW23/jekyll/_assessments/OICEW-9-1C.md

 <tr><td>

 {% capture behavior %}
-{% do Trace, trace %} the suction and discharge of the OWS.
+{% do trace, Trace %} the suction and discharge of the OWS.
 {% endcapture %}
 {{ behavior | markdownify }}